 Automating my fireplace was a little scary at first, but it was also informative.
 The automation makes my fireplace safer.
 It automatically turns off when the room reaches a certain temperature or it has been on too long.
 A message is sent to the smart speaker in the room explaining why the fireplace turned off.

 Monitoring my energy usage over time has led to a lot of awareness and savings in dollars and usage.
 I developed power usage and cost monitoring automations that I can use to keep tabs on how much power we are using, and track down the causes.

 I’ve had an irrigation system for a few years, but recently I decided to automate my irrigation system using Home Assistant.
 Now my sprinkler system is smart enough not to turn on when rain is in the forecast.
 Another environment and money saver.

 This one is simple, but my kids love it.
 We have our Nintendo switch system set up in our basement theater room which uses a projector and A/V receiver.
 The projector is older and takes some time to warm up.
 I have an automation that turns on the projector using an IR blaster and turns the A/V receiver to the Nintendo Switch input (see this article for how I set this up).
 Lights in the theater room are turned on to low brightness.
 The kids can simply say “Hey Google, turn on Nintendo” and everything will be set up for them by the time they get to the basement.
 Similarly, the kids can use a voice command to turn the receiver, projector, and lights off.

 Honestly, it was hard to pick my favorites.
 There are so many things that Home Assistant can do, and so many automations.
+My automation and configuration files actually became massive, so I broke them up and organized them.
 I have quite a few more ideas that I’ll be implementing over time.
 If you are in need of inspiration, check out my list of Home Automation ideas.
 If you want more details on how I implemented these, check out some of my other articles or contact me on Twitter.